How to use FloLaunch 2.0

 This is possible by switching between the live and clone modes that will be available for you from any page in the backend.
 The clone mode will be indicated with a different WP skin so you can always be sure what site you currently work with.

-While you work with the clone site, you can build an absolutely new menu and pages structure, add new types of content, use different fonts and colors – there is no limit to what you can do here while your live site remains unchanged.
+While you work with the clone site, you can build an absolutely new menu and page structure, add new types of content, and use different fonts and colors – there is no limit to what you can do here while your live site remains unchanged.
 Avoid deleting the files like images, plugins, themes, etc. since these are unique, and deleting them in the clone mode will affect your live site.
 When the clone site is ready to replace the old live site, you can advance to the final step.